Frequently Asked Questions

 What has this By-law changed with respect to fires and barbecues?

-Fire and barbecues are not permitted within Town parks.
+Fire are not permitted within Town parks.
 Park visitors are not permitted to light, build, or stoke a fire or bonfire or use a portable barbecue, without a permit.
 Permits will only be issued for Special Events.
 Click here to learn more about Special Events permits.

 What has this By-law changed with respect to tents and shade structures?